Fannovel16/ComfyUI-Frame-Interpolation/README.md

 Then change value of `ops_backend` from `cupy` to `taichi` in `config.yaml`

+If `NotImplementedError` appears, a VFI node in the workflow isn't supported by taichi

 ## Usage
-All VFI nodes are placed in `ComfyUI-Frame-Interpolation/VFI` and require a `IMAGE` containing frames (at least two).
+All VFI nodes are placed in `ComfyUI-Frame-Interpolation/VFI` and require a `IMAGE` containing frames (at least 2, or at least 4 for STMF-Net).

+Regarding STMFNet, if you only have two frames, you should use: Load Images -> Other VFI node (multiplier=3) -> STMFNet VFI

+Strictly speaking, the number of output frames is N * multiplier - 1 for most of VFI models and STMFNet with `duplicate_first_last_frames` enabled.

+`clear_cache_after_n_frames` is used to avoid out-of-memory.
+Increasing it makes the chance lower but also increases time.

 It is recommended to use LoadImages (LoadImagesFromDirectory) from [ComfyUI-Advanced-ControlNet](https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet/) and [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite) along side with this extension.